Deer Island (New Brunswick): Early Settlement

-In 1783, John Rolf and his widowed daughter and six grandchildren moved to the island where she married John Fountain who had moved to Deer Island with his son and daughter in 1777 after nine years on Indian island.
+In 1783, John Rolf, his widowed daughter and six grandchildren moved to Deer Island.
+Soon his daughter married John Fountain, who had previously spent nine years on Indian Island with his son and daughter.
 Other loyalist settlers include John Appleby who settled in Chocolate Cove, Obediah Clarke who founded Clarke's Point at Northwest Harbour, and the Dow family.
 Richardsonville was founded by Isaac Richardson, who had fought alongside Gnl.
 Wolfe in Quebec.
 George Cline of Maine had been a Sergeant during the Revolutionary War and died on Bar Island.
 In 1809 Joseph Conley moved to the island and later piloted the ship HMS Terror in the War of 1812, prior to its later calamity.
 Daniel Lambert spent his post-Revolution time between Portsmouth, New Hampshire and Deer Island, founding Lambert's Cove.
 Jonathan Stover was granted 25 prior to 1786 after being part of a major 1784 sawmill on the mainland.
 Guss Stover ran a grocery business downhill from the Fairhaven Methodist Church, and his brother John W. Stover raised three sons and a daughter in Fairhaven towards Cummings Cove.
 Robert Pagan operated two sawmills on the island.

 There was a boundary dispute with the United States over ownership of nearly all the Passamaquoddy Islands, which was settled by the 1817 Passamaquoddy Bay Commission which reaffirmed an 1803 commitment that only Moose, Frederick and Dudley Islands would not be British.